bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/augmentations.md

 - Every Augmentation you have installed
 - Scripts on your home computer
-- RAM/Core Upgrades on your home computer
+- RAM / Core Upgrades on your home computer
 - World Stock Exchange account and TIX API Access
 - Previously installed Augmentations